 The only difference between the two is that cramping in early pregnancy is on the mild side and doesn’t get worse over the next few days.
 You would know about it, but you wouldn’t be in much pain.

 Mild menstrual-like cramping in early pregnancy is usually an indication of implantation and changes in uterus taking place.
-It’s OK as long as it’s not painful and you don’t start bleeding.
+It’s perfectly OK as long as it’s not painful and you don’t start bleeding.

 #3 ODD PAINS AND SENSATIONS